Helen Keller Day: History

-On June 19, 1980, President Jimmy Carter issues Proclamation #4767 to honor Helen Keller and her accomplishment.
+On June 19, 1980, President Jimmy Carter issued Proclamation #4767 to honor Helen Keller and her accomplishments.

 Outside of the proclamations, the holiday is also observed by private organizations.
 Since 1971, the Lions Club International has declared the holiday on June 1 annually to commemorate the speech Keller gave on June 30, 1925, to spread awareness of the American Foundation for the Blind.
 The day is generally observed internationally through the Blind Association and other international organizations who help people with this disability.
 Every year on June 27, an annual fashion show is held as a fundraiser in Lackawanna County, Pennsylvania.